SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 ## Hardware {#hardware_Fraxinus}

-Fraxinus should be installed on a computer with a relatively good graphics card.
+On Windows laptops, it is at the time necessary to set Fraxinus to run with the integrated graphics card.
+See also \ref fx_troubleshooting.

 ## Description of the Fraxinus procedure {#description_Fraxinus}

 This is a short introduction to the workflow in Fraxinus.
-The workflow is separated in workflow steps that normally should be followed in sequential order.
+The workflow is separated in workflow steps which normally should be followed in sequential order.
 Many actions will automatically take you to the next workflow step.
 A more detailed description of each workflow step is given after this introduction in \ref description_workflow.

 At the top of the Fraxinus window you see the workflow toolbar.
 You can see which step you are currently at, and you can select a different step by clicking on its icon on the toolbar.
-Hold the mouse over each step icon to see the name.
+Hold the mouse over each step's icon to see the name.

 * \ref description_newloadpatient - When you start Fraxinus, you will be in the *New/Load Patient* step.
 You must create a new patient the first time you use Fraxinus.
 When you have selected a name and location, you will be taken to the next workflow step.